 - Mews and alleys are a common feature of Lewisham, with many such examples found across the borough. - For the purposes of this document mews and alleys are considered to be continuous narrow passageways which are accessible from the public highway at both ends.
-Sites which are accessible from only one end generally fall under the definition of "garages and yards" and in this case the guidance for that section applies. - used to provide service access to the rear gardens of properties facing the street, and many feature outbuildings and garages facing directly onto the mews.
+Sites which are accessible from only one end generally fall under the definition of "garages and yards" and in this case the guidance for that section applies. - 34.1.3.
+Historically mews and alleys will have been used to provide service access to the rear gardens of properties facing the street, and many feature outbuildings and garages facing directly onto the mews.
 Consequently they can fall under multiple ownerships or with rights of way, so permanent access for the purposes of development can be difficult to secure.

-- 33.1.4.
-Piecemeal development along mews and alleys, including the conversion of existing workshops and outbuildings into new dwellings, will not be supported. - where street-facing sites exist at the entrance to mews and alleys, development may be possible in line with street extension principles (see section 27). - 33.1.6.
+- 34.1.4.
+Piecemeal development along mews and alleys, including the conversion of existing workshops and outbuildings into new dwellings, will not be supported. - 4.1.5.
+Where street-facing sites exist at the entrance to mews and alleys, development may be possible in line with street extension principles (see section 27). - .6.
 New street-facing dwellings can act as a catalyst for further development along mews and alleys, but this should come forward in an coordinated way.
-That is not to say that all mews development should appear identical in character - in fact a variety of architectural styles is an attractive characteristic of such development - but that where new homes are proposed the installation of appropriate infrastructure (such as utilities, road surfaces, artificial lighting and so on) should be in place prior to development taking place.
+That is not to say that all mews development should appear identical in character in fact a variety of architectural styles is an attractive characteristic of such development but that where new homes are proposed the installation of appropriate infrastructure (such as utilities, road surfaces, artificial lighting and so on) should be in place prior to development taking place.
 The use of pre-commencement planning conditions could be used to ensure that such provisions are in place at the appropriate time.

-Fig. 179: When establishing a new mews street it is important to develop a strategy for the public areas.
+Fig. 175: When establishing a new mews street it is important to develop a strategy for the public areas.

-Fig. 180: Mews and alleys generally consist of narrow, continuous routes along the rear of existing houses, often providing access to garages and outbuildings at the back of gardens.
+Fig. 176: Mews and alleys generally consist of narrow, continuous routes along the rear of existing houses, often providing access to garages and outbuildings at the back of gardens.

-Fig. 181: Piecemeal development along mews and alleys, such as those shown in red above, will not be supported.
+Fig. 177: Piecemeal development along mews and alleys, such as those shown in red above, will not be supported.